Dr Kara McKechnie

 0113 347 87

 Dr Kara McKechnie is a Scottish-German hybrid, born in the UK, educated in Germany to MA-level and in the UK from 1998.
 She has worked in the School of Performance and Cultural Industries since 2000.
 Kara teaches mainly on the Text and Performance study route on the (BA Hons) Theatre and Performance, but also enjoys working on collaborative performance projects and supervising postgraduate students.
-Her main research focus is the field of opera studies and particularly Leeds company Opera North, as she is currently completing a monograph on the company.
+Her main research focus is the field of opera studies and particularly Leeds company Opera North.
+Her illustrated monograph on the company, Opera North: Historical and Dramaturgical Perspectives on Opera Studies, was published by Emerald in 2014.
 She contributes to the partnership between the University and Opera North on a regular basis through working with undergraduate and postgraduate students in association with the company and through providing dramaturgical consultancy.
-She has also published on Alan Bennett, adaptation studies, as well as television and film studies.
+She also published on adaptation studies as well as television and film studies – her 2007 monograph on Alan Bennett’s television work has received a lot of attention.

 Education and Career